-- Bit 4: Immediate_Stop When set to "1" the Networked Driver will stop all motion without deceleration.
-The Motor Position value will become invalid if this bit is set during a move.
-Setting this bit when a move is not in progress will not cause the Motor Position to become invalid. - Bit 3: Resume_Move Set to "1" to resume a move that you previously placed in a hold state.
-Use of the Resume_Move and Hold_Move bits can be found in the Controlling Moves In Progress section of this manual starting on page 37.
+- Bit 3: Resume_Move Set to "1" to resume a move that you previously placed in a hold state.
+Use of the Resume_Move and Hold_Move bits can be found in the Controlling Moves In Progress section of this manual starting on page 39.
 Note that a move in its hold state does not need to be resumed.
 The move is automatically cancelled if another move is started in its place. - Bit 2: Hold_Move Set to "1" to hold a move.
 The move will decelerate to its programmed Starting Speed and stop.
 The move can be completed by using the Resume_Move bit.
-Use of the Hold_Move and Resume_Move bits can be found in the Controlling Moves In Progress section of this manual starting on page 37. - Bit 1: Relative_Move Set to "1" to perform a Relative Move using the data in the rest of the Command Data.
-The full explanation of a Relative Move can be found starting on page 25. - Bit 0: Absolute_Move Set to "1" to perform an Absolute Move using the data in the rest of the Command Data.
-The full explanation of an Absolute Move can be found starting on page 26.
+Use of the Hold_Move and Resume_Move bits can be found in the Controlling Moves In Progress section of this manual starting on page 39. - Bit 1: Relative_Move Set to "1" to perform a Relative Move using the data in the rest of the Command Data.
+The full explanation of a Relative Move can be found starting on page 27. - Bit 0: Absolute_Move Set to "1" to perform an Absolute Move using the data in the rest of the Command Data.
+The full explanation of an Absolute Move can be found starting on page 28.

-Figure R7.3 Command Word 1 Format
+Figure R6.3 Command Word 1 Format